Skip to content

 })

-1. Restart the app for changes to take effect.
+1. Finally, restart the application for changes to take effect.

 SDK Runtime Addition

-After SDK initialization, use FTReactNativeRUM.appendGlobalContext(globalContext), FTReactNativeRUM.appendRUMGlobalContext(globalContext), FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
-Settings take immediate effect, and subsequent RUM or Log data uploads will automatically include tag data.
-This method is suitable for scenarios where data needs to be delayed, such as tags requiring network requests.
+After the SDK is initialized, use FTReactNativeRUM.appendGlobalContext(globalContext), FTReactNativeRUM.appendRUMGlobalContext(globalContext), FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
+The settings will take effect immediately.
+Subsequently, RUM or Log data reported later will automatically include tag data.
+This method is suitable for scenarios where data needs to be delayed, such as when tag data requires network requests to obtain.

 FTMobileReactNative.sdkConfig(config);